CrossR/HepEVD/README.md

 - Hit widths?
 Pain with instanced mesh though.

-- Fill out URL data loading: User configurable, loading bar.
+- Fill out URL data loading: User configurable URL parameters, to allow for loading of data from a URL.

+- Fill out URL data loading to load multiple event states.

 - Consider how easy / useful / annoying it would be to maintain camera position when swapping between event states.

+- Fix 2D geometry drawing (currently, faked by drawing axes around the input 2D hits, rather than following the actual geometry).

+- Automate swapping between 2D and 3D views (if viewing 3D and swapping to an event state with only 2D hits, swap to 2D view, and vice versa).